HPH-Fabrication-Addins/cinx-api-docs/source/includes/_project-job-costing.md

 ## Job Cost Intro
 ### CINX Project Job Costing Introduction

-To allow for the proper reporting of Project items and integration of transactions with contractor accounting systems, CINX has the ability for a company to define their job costing attributes or each Project.
+To allow for the proper reporting of project items and integration of transactions with contractor accounting systems, CINX has the ability for a company to define their job costing attributes or each project.

 CINX supports the following Job Cost information at the project level: